dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ImageClassification_Training/README.md

 After the training, we evaluate the model's quality by using the test dataset.

-The `Evaluate` function needs an `IDataView` with the predictions generated from the test dataset by calling Transfor().
+The `Evaluate` function needs an `IDataView` with the predictions generated from the test dataset by calling Transform().

 ```csharp
 // 5.
 Get the quality metrics (accuracy, etc.)